 What Happens in a Hot Summer with Through-the-Wall Units?

 If it’s 85 degrees or less outside, you can hold a 55-degree wine cellar.
 But as soon as you go from 85 to 90 degrees outside, now you’re looking at a 60-degree wine cellar.
-If you hit 100-degrees outside, now you have a 65-degree wine cellar.
+If you hit 100-degrees outside, you now have a 65-degree wine cellar.
 And a cellar like that just isn’t cold enough for storing wine.

 Your wine cellar isn’t going to stay down in the 55 to 60-degree range where you want it.
 You’re going to be running somewhere between the 60 and 70-degrees.
 And once your temperature goes above 65 you can start losing expensive well-aged wines pretty quickly.

-Do High-Temperature Conditions Outside Hurt Through-the Wall Units?
+Do High-Temperature Conditions Outside Hurt Through-the-Wall Units?

 The Design of Self-Contained Units Causes Immediate Problems